The Single Parent's Home Maintenance Reality: What You Can Handle, What You Can't, and Who to Call

 At this annual spring workshop hosted at a ReStore home improvement outlet, homeowners learned gardening techniques for vibrant yards and abundant vegetable beds.
 Attendees even went home with their own hydrangea to plant!

-This summer event combined a community BBQ with two workshops: one on building and maintaining fences (and understanding the deeper meaning of boundaries) and another on the psychology of money.
+This fun event combined a community BBQ with two workshops: one on building and maintaining fences (and understanding the deeper meaning of boundaries) and another on the psychology of money.
 Both sessions helped homeowners think about physical and financial boundaries in ways that strengthen their homes and communities.

 Led by Habitat volunteer and insurance expert Debbie Campbell, this workshop demystified coverage options for homeowners insurance, explained key terms, and offered guidance for homeowners living in HOAs.